CollieCoders/collie/mvp-implementation-plan.md

 User Acceptance Checklist
 - Introduce an indentation error and confirm Vite overlay shows a helpful message

+### Implementation Summary
+- Updated the Vite plugin error handling so any compiler diagnostics are reformatted into a single thrown error that always includes filename, optional line/col, and the COLLIE code, ensuring the overlay surfaces actionable details.

 ## Stage 7 — CLI MVP (collie init)

 End goal of Stage 7: Minimal “wire it up for you” command for Vite+React.